This policy has been developed in the interest of system and data security and establishes rules for allowing servers to access the Internet.

 - Server administrators will be subscribed to a WMU email list that is used to distribute important security related information.

 - Server administrators are expected to read, and when appropriate, act on information relative to server security issues in a timely manner.
 In critical situations, it may become necessary to contact server administrators or backup administrators at any time.
 In the event they cannot be contacted, it may become necessary to power off the server or disconnect the server from the network without warning.

 - Patches must be installed within 60 days of first notification of vulnerabilities identified as "critical" or "high".
 Failure to maintain servers at current security patches will result in blocking off-campus access and/or removal from the network.

 - A list of all registered servers will be maintained and made available to the registered users upon request.

 - Unregistered servers must be configured to use the default port, and access to them will be blocked at the firewall.

 - If a server is found running on a non-standard port, the machine will be removed from WMUnet without notice.

 - Server administrators will be contacted on a regular basis to ensure that their server registration information is up to date.
 If an administrator fails to respond to these inquiries, it may result in their server being disconnected from the network or being blocked from access.

-- A server registration form is provided for ease in registering your server.
+- A server registration form is provided.
+You will be taken to IT Direct service management system.
 Bronco NetID and password required.

-- A digital certificate request form is also provided.
+- A digital certificate request form is provided.
+You will be taken to IT Direct service management system.
 Bronco NetID and password required.